-The most significant component of the transportation system in Castleton is its roads.
 The highway system provides vehicle circulation to all parts of the town and between neighboring communities.
 The highway system is necessary to facilitate travel to benefit the inhabitants of the town for commerce, safety, and leisure travel.

-Castleton's road network includes 21.6 miles of State highways and 76.3 miles of highways in total.
-Like most towns in the region, Castleton has road segments in all four classes described above.
+Castleton's network includes 21.6 miles of State highways and 76.3 miles of highways in total.
+Like most towns in the region, Castleton has segments in all four classes described above.
 Castleton's only Class 1 town highway, Route 4A, runs for 1.96 miles through the village area.
 The towns 17.86 miles of Class 2 highways include: